 Many people with PMS experience increased appetite and cravings for sweet or fatty foods, or carbohydrate-rich meals.
 Changes in the hormones estrogen and progesterone likely influence cravings just before a period.

-Research indicates that 50–90 percent of pregnant women in the United States have cravings.
+Research indicates that 50–90% of pregnant people in the United States have cravings for specific foods.

 Many crave specific foods and have aversions to others, finding their sight or smell deeply unpleasant.
 Food aversions are much less common in people with PMS.

-Some pregnant women crave non-food items, such as ice or dirt.
+Some pregnant people crave non-food items, such as ice or dirt.
 The medical term for this phenomenon is pica.
-Anyone with pica should speak to a doctor.
+Anyone with pica should contact a doctor.

-Some symptoms are more likely to indicate early pregnancy than an impending period.
+Some symptoms are more likely to indicate early pregnancy than PMS.
 However, a person can only be sure by taking a home pregnancy test or visiting a doctor.

 A missed period

 Missing a period is one of the most obvious signs of pregnancy.
-If a period is 1 week late and pregnancy is a possibility, take a pregnancy test.
+If a period is late and pregnancy is a possibility, take a pregnancy test.
+Some pregnancy tests can detect pregnancy earlier than others.

 However, there can be many other reasons for a missed or late period, such as: